Podcast: Play in new window | Download

 Considering the clinical picture is important in determining target MAP.
 Patients with uncontrolled hypertension at baseline will require higher MAPs to maintain end organ perfusion.
 These results suggest that perhaps there is not an ideal target MAP and support clinical practice of adjusting MAP to target end organ perfusion.

-Our Conclusions Compared to Author’s: Agree that this study does not demonstrate a 28 day mortality advantage of a higher targeted MAP in patients with septic shock undergoing resuscitation.
+Our Conclusions Compared to Authors’ Conclusions: We agree that this study does not demonstrate a 28 day mortality advantage of a higher targeted MAP in patients with septic shock undergoing resuscitation.

 Case Resolution: The patient receives 4 liters of normal saline in the emergency department.
 His resuscitation also includes non-invasive positive pressure ventilation, a central line and levophed to support blood pressure.
 He is then admitted to the ICU for ongoing critical care.